CodeMiko Done Cheap - DIY real-time performance capture

 The intended location of each kceptor is given by this diagram:

-The full suit is assembled using RJ45 cables to connect all kceptors to the hub:
+The full suit was assembled using RJ45 cables to connect all kceptors to the hub:

-The hub and Raspberry Pi are velcro’d to the central webbing which is placed around the waist:
+The hub and Raspberry Pi were velcro’d to the central webbing which is placed around the waist:

 The full suit: